adrianoc/cecilifier/README.md

 Community
 ---
 You can use Cecilifier [google group](https://groups.google.com/forum/#!forum/cecilifier) to ask for help, make suggestions, start discussions about potential improvements, etc. You can also reach me through twitter [@adrianoverona](https://twitter.com/adrianoverona)

+There's also a discord server (created on April/2020); feel free to join at https://discord.gg/7P2sCk9 (I cannot guarantee that I'll be responsive but I'll do my best).

 Build Status
 ---